-HOW TO USE WHEATGRASS EXTRACT FOR MINOR BURN FIRST AID
+HOW TO USE WHEATGRASS EXTRACT FOR TREATING MINOR BURNS

-2. Remove clothing, jewellery or other items from the burnt area if possible.
-If there is a lot of matter, e.g. fat, molten plastic try to remove the bulk of it with a cloth without damaging the skin.
-If something is stuck to the skin, do not try to remove it, but apply the burn spray over and around the area and seek urgent medical attention.
+2. Remove clothing, jewellery or other items carefully from around the burnt area.
+If the burn is caused by boiling fat, molten plastic etc., carefully remove the bulk of it with a clean cloth.
+Apply the burn spray over and around the affected area and seek medical attention.

 Dr. Chris Reynolds.